 These special links were forged by Captain Henry King, R.N.
 (1783-1874) who, following his retirement from the Navy, organised a group of his fellow West Country-men to sail from Plymouth, Devon, to found the settlement of New Plymouth in the Taranaki District of New Zealand’s North Island in March 1841.
 Captain King was the leader of the Colonists and he served as High Commissioner and as Resident Magistrate for many years.
 He named his house and estate ‘Brooklands’ – an understandable sentimental reference to the King family house in far-away Weybridge, Surrey.

 In 1860, when war between the Colonists and the Maoris of Taranaki broke out, Henry King and other settlers were forced to withdraw for some years into a fortified area of New Plymouth.
-King’s beloved ‘Brooklands’ was burnt to the ground and the gallant Captain suffered great personal loss when his son, William, an officer in the Taranaki Volunteers, was murdered by a band of marauding natives.
+King’s beloved ‘Brooklands’ was burnt to the ground and the gallant Captain suffered great personal loss when his son, William, an officer in the Taranaki Volunteers, was killed.
 When Captain King died, aged 91, in 1874, he left ‘Brooklands’ to the City Council and it survives to this day as the beautiful Brooklands Park, in the centre of New Plymouth.